digitarald/vscode-mcp-installer-docs/README.md

-# VS Code MCP Installer
+# VS Code MCP Installer Docs

 A TypeScript-based MCP server that provides tools for installing MCP servers in VS Code.